marcel-goldschen-ohm/pyCLAMP/README.md

 # Why use pyCLAMP?
 As of now you still need a different program to aquire data anyway, and as pyCLAMP is in its infancy it is undoubtably the case that it cannot yet do everything that other programs such as pCLAMP can.
 So why use pyCLAMP at all?

-1. pyCLAMP saves your data in a simple self-describing and highly flexible and extensible data structure that is easily loaded and explored in Python or MATLAB and will always be retrievable independent of pyCLAMP.
+1. pyCLAMP saves your data in a simple self-describing and highly flexible and extensible data structure that is easily loaded and explored and will always be retrievable independent of pyCLAMP ([see below for pyCLAMP Data Structure](#pyclamp-data-structure)).
 You will never have to rely on having access to specific recording software to analyze your data and you will have the power of Python or MATLAB at your fingertips to write whatever analysis code you want.
-See the section below on [pyCLAMP Data Structure](#pyclamp-data-structure).
+2. pyCLAMP stores data in MATLAB `*.mat` file format for simple loading in either MATLAB or Python ([see below for MATLAB compatibillity](#matlab-compatibillity)).
-2. pyCLAMP provides a well designed UI for exploring and analyzing your data that in certain areas is already more feature rich than conventional alternatives.
+3. pyCLAMP provides a well designed UI for exploring and analyzing your data that in certain areas is already more feature rich than conventional alternatives.
-3. pyCLAMP already provides tools such as baseline fitting and detrending that are superior to the options in conventional alternatives, and which are still being developed further nonetheless.
+4. pyCLAMP already provides tools such as curve fitting, baseline detrending, statistics measurement, and event tagging.
-4. pyCLAMP is open source, so you have access to everything and can modify or customize the UI and analysis options to your liking.
+5. pyCLAMP is open source, so you have access to everything and can modify or customize the UI and analysis options to your liking.
 Please contribute your additions so that pyCLAMP's cababilities can grow for everyone.
-Eventually, pyCLAMP will be more powerful than the expensive closed source options that are currently available.
+Eventually, pyCLAMP will be more powerful than other expensive closed source options that are currently available.
-5. Need a specific capability?
+6. Need a specific capability?
 Just ask for it and it may be provided in short order.

 # INSTALL pyCLAMP
 `pip install pyclamp`